mritu2000-bit/landsat-l1-processing-pipeline-Odisha/README.md

 import sys
 !{sys.executable} -m pip install Py6S          # install into the kernel's Python
 ```
+Data: Landsat 8 scene LC08_L1TP_141045_20260412, downloadable from USGS EarthExplorer (earthexplorer.usgs.gov) or the USGS M2M API.
+Place the band GeoTIFFs and the *_MTL.xml in /content/Data before running.
 Then upload the `Data` folder (the nine band TIFs and the MTL XML) into `/content/Data` and run the pipeline cells top to bottom.
 Without 6S installed it still runs, just on the fallback atmosphere.
 One gotcha worth noting: after condacolab swaps the environment, a plain `pip install` can land in a different Python than the kernel, so the import fails even though pip reported success.
 Pointing pip at `sys.executable` fixes it.